-**We've updated our course numbers for the Fall 2019 semester.
+**As of 2019, our course numbering system has changed.
 Please read the page linked here for a summary of the new course numbers and how they apply to the major requirements. **

 Here are several general guidelines students should keep in mind when considering courses in English.
 In addition to the English department website, you may also want to use Lou’s List to search for courses in English (as well as all other departments at UVA).